CycloneDX/guides/MBOM/en/0x15-Composability.md

 Formulation information describes the environment, configuration, tools, components, services, tools and their relationships along with the workflows, tasks and steps necessary to replicate a manufacturing process with utmost precision.
 In its most extreme, it can include enough information to assure repeatabiliy of the manufacturing process in an independent manner.

-This level of information capture can result in a large set of information which can and should be externalized from its primary compositional BOM (xBOM) into a dedicated Manufacturing Bill of Materials (MBOM) which can then be referenced using CycloneDX BOM-link mechanism.
+This level of information capture can result in a large set of information which can and should be externalized from its primary compositional BOM (xBOM) into a dedicated Manufacturing Bill of Materials (MBOM) which can then be referenced using CycloneDX BOM-Link mechanism.

 ## Example: SBOM referencing and MBOM

-The following example illustrates an SBOM where a component referenced the corresponding MBOM describing how the component was made.
-Independent access controls can be established by separating the SBOM inventory from potentially highly-sensitive MBOM data.
+The following example illustrates an SBOM where a component references, via a BOM-Link, the corresponding MBOM which describes how the component was built.
+Independent access controls can be established by *separating the SBOM inventory from potentially highly-sensitive MBOM data*.

 This separation enables organizations to provide SBOMs to a broader audience while keeping stricter control over who has access to the MBOM.